Personalized Federated Learning of Probabilistic Models: A PAC-Bayesian Approach: Related work and novel contributions

-\paragraph{PAC-Bayesian meta-learning} The setup described in Section \ref{sec:intro} is closely related to meta-learning within the PAC-Bayesian framework ~\citep{Amit, Pentina, PACOH}.
-In this scheme, a meta-learner is presented with a sequence of heterogeneous learning tasks and aims to learn a hyper-posterior from previous tasks to facilitate posterior inference for a new unseen task.
-The meta-learner achieves this by establishing and minimizing a generalization bound on the new task using the previous tasks' data, establishing a data flow from existing to new tasks.
-While the mentioned approaches can be used for FL by treating each client as a task, they do not incentivize existing clients to collaborate in the scheme.
-In contrast, our approach focuses on the existing clients who are the primary concern of an FL system and minimizes a generalization bound on them.
-Particularly, our approach is an adaptation of~\citet{PACOH} to PFL, where the key technical difference is dealing with {\em data-dependent} priors.
-Our obtained bounds are structurally similar to those of~\citet{PACOH}, allowing us to leverage similar methods for optimizing the hyper-posterior.\looseness=-1
+\paragraph{PAC-Bayesian meta-learning.} The setup described in Section \ref{sec:intro} is related to meta-learning within the PAC-Bayesian framework ~\citep{Amit, Pentina, PACOH}.
+In this scheme, a meta-learner is presented with a sequence of heterogeneous learning tasks, corresponding to existing clients in PFL, and aims to facilitate posterior inference for an unseen task, corresponding to a new client.
+The meta-learner employs the previous tasks' data to learn a hyper-posterior distribution that leads to good generalization to the new task, establishing a data flow from previous tasks to the new task.